azkaali/azkaali/README.md

 ## Hello there, this is Azka Ali 👋
-### I’m a Senior at FAST NUCES, Islamabad, currently pursuing Bachelors in Computer Science.
+### I have studied Bachelors in Computer Science at FAST NUCES, Islamabad.

 ## 🌱 I’m currently learning JavaScript and Flutter.
 ## 📫 Reach out to me on: [LinkedIn](https://www.linkedin.com/in/azkaali/)